anetczuk/LinakDeskApp/README.md

 `sudo apt install python3-matplotlib python3-pandas`
 `pip3 install --user bluepy`

+In addition, application requires additional submodule located in *lib* directory.
+To fetch the module simply call *configure_submodules.sh* script placed in root directory tree.

 ## Examples of use of not obvious Python mechanisms:
 - use of *EnumMeta* class (*linak_service.py*)